tc39/notes/es8/2017-11/nov-29.md

 MM: If we completely ban all static data, and a programmer using JavaScript in which decorators have been implemented - the currently anticipated semantics.
 If the decorator gets a thunking of the initialiser - could not a programmer who wanted _some static data semantics_ not implement an @static decorator.

-KGS: Yes but its use would be awkward.
+KG: Yes but its use would be awkward.
 You couldn't refer to `this.#field`... so I don't know how you'd get that.

 MM: Good point thank you.
 I think we should get rid of both public and private static data.
 Not introducing things that cause confusion is better than implementing with some confusion.

-KGS: That would also mean banning private static methods.
+KG: That would also mean banning private static methods.

 DE: Are all proposed solutions insufficient?